PaddlePaddle/PaddleClas/docs/en/faq_series/faq_2020_s1_en.md

 **A**: If the existing strategy cannot further improve the accuracy of the model, it means that the model has almost reached saturation with the existing dataset and strategy, and two methods are provided here.

 - Mining relevant data: Use the model trained on the existing dataset to make predictions on the relevant data, label the data with higher confidence and add it to the training set for further training.
 Repeat the steps above to further improve the accuracy of the model.
 - Knowledge distillation: You can use a larger model to train a teacher model with higher accuracy on the dataset, and then adopt the teacher model to teach a Student model, where the Student model is the target model.
 PaddleClas provides Baidu's own SSLD knowledge distillation scheme, which can steadily improve by more than 3% even on such a challenging classification task as ImageNet-1k.
-For the chapter on SSLD knowledge distillation, please refer to [**SSLD Knowledge Distillation**](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.3 /docs/zh_CN/advanced_tutorials/knowledge_distillation.md).
+For the chapter on SSLD knowledge distillation, please refer to [**SSLD Knowledge Distillation**](../advanced_tutorials/knowledge_distillation_en.md).

+<a name="6"></a>

 ## Issue 6